Wengier/dosbox-x-wiki/Guide:MS-DOS.md

 ### DOS versions
 Unless noted otherwise, the PC-DOS and MS-DOS versions are equivalent for this document.
 There are various limitations that DOS imposes that are dependant on the version.
 A few milestones:

-- PC-DOS version 1.0, supports only diskettes, and only up to 160kB
+- PC-DOS version 1.0, supports only 5.25" 8-sector 160KB (SSDD) diskettes
+- PC-DOS version 1.1, adds support for 5.25" 8-sector 320KB (DSDD) diskettes
 - MS-DOS version 1.25, first version available to other OEMs
 - DOS version 2.0
-  - First to support HDDs, capacity dependent on the vendor version (normally 16MB, sometimes 32MB with vendor specific tools)
+  - First to support HDDs up to 16MB (sometimes 32MB with vendor specific tools)
   - First to support 5.25" 180KB (SSDD) and 360KB disks (DSDD)
 - DOS version 3.0
   - First version to support FAT16 partitions up to 32MB